Correlation between nuclear isospin asymmetry and $\alpha$-particle preformation probability for superheavy nuclei from a Bayesian inference: Theoretical framework

-\section{$\alpha$-particle preformation factor and local phenomenological expression}
+\subsection{$\alpha$-particle preformation factor and local phenomenological expression}

-In the cosh-type potential model (CTP), an analytical phenomenological formula incorporating five parameters has been extracted by combining experimental decay energies and half-lives to represent the $\alpha$-particle preformation factor \cite{Luo:2024ogt}.
+In the CTP model, an analytical phenomenological formula incorporating five parameters has been extracted by combining experimental decay energies and half-lives to represent the $\alpha$-particle preformation factor \cite{Luo:2024ogt}.
 Utilizing this formula, the preformation factors for nuclides near the neutron magic numbers $N = $126, 152, and 162 were subsequently derived.
 The results indicate that nuclei in the vicinity of shell closures are more tightly bound compared to their neighboring isotopes.
 In this work, $P_{\alpha}$ is extracted from the ratios between theoretical $\alpha$ decay half-life calculated by CTP and the corresponding experimental one.
-In the framework of CPT, the $\alpha$ decay constant $\lambda$ is defined as
+In the framework of CTP, the $\alpha$ decay constant $\lambda$ is defined as

 where $\hbar$ and $\mu$ represent the Planck constant and reduced mass of the $\alpha$-particle and daughter nucleus. $F$ is the normalized factor of bound-state wave function. $P$ represents the penetration probability calculated using the classical Wentzel-Kramers-Brillouin (WKB) approximation.
 The experimental $\alpha$ decay constant $\lambda^{Exp}$ can be obtained by